Benchmarking Pretrained Molecular Embedding Models For Molecular Representation Learning: Abstract

 \section{Abstract}

-Pretrained neural networks have attracted significant interest in chemistry and small molecule drug design.
+{ \textbf{Motivation:} Pretrained neural networks have attracted significant interest in chemistry and small molecule drug design.
 Embeddings from these models are widely used for molecular property prediction, virtual screening, and small data learning in molecular chemistry.
-This study presents the most extensive comparison of such models to date, evaluating 25 models across 25 datasets.
+However, there is no unified, large-scale comparison of embeddings from those models in literature, making their advantages over each other and over classical molecular fingerprints unclear. \\ \textbf{Results:} This study presents the most extensive comparison of such models to date, evaluating 25 models across 25 datasets.
 Under a fair comparison framework, we assess models spanning various modalities, architectures, and pretraining strategies.
 Using a dedicated hierarchical Bayesian statistical testing model, we arrive at a surprising result: nearly all neural models show negligible or no improvement over the baseline ECFP molecular fingerprint.
 Only the CLAMP model, which is also based on molecular fingerprints, performs statistically significantly better than the alternatives.
 These findings raise concerns about the evaluation rigor in existing studies.
-We discuss potential causes, propose solutions, and offer practical recommendations.
+We discuss potential causes, propose solutions, and offer practical recommendations. \\ \textbf{Contact:} \href{praski@agh.edu.pl}{praski@agh.edu.pl}, \href{jadamczy@agh.edu.pl}{jadamczy@agh.edu.pl} \\ \textbf{Supplementary information:} All code and data are available at: \\\url{https://github.com/scikit-fingerprints/benchmarking_molecular_models} }